 No, they will not ALL apply…

 As I share in my workshop, these descriptions are not boxes in which we all neatly fit.
 We’re too complex to fit into any category!
 I select words like “often” and “usually” to describe temperaments in my workshops.

 Instead of imposing limitations, think of True Colors – and any temperament research – as an emotional “peephole” into the needs, strengths, and comfort levels of others.
 Use it to help you socially navigate your relationships.

 Never think of it as a crystal ball to predict behaviors.
 Again, human beings are entirely too complicated for such foolishness.

-Anyway, I love this research and I hope I adequately conveyed my passion for it in this blog post.
-I tell you, having a clear understanding of these colors help me forge meaningful relationships with people I meet and work with.
+Anyway, I love this research, and I hope I have adequately conveyed my passion for it in this blog post.
+I tell you, having a clear understanding of these colors helps me forge meaningful relationships with people I meet and work with.

-Now, you have an idea of what I’m talking about when I reference “colors”.
-Do you have a favorite temperament research?
-I’d love to know!
+Now, you know what I’m talking about when I reference “colors.”

 As a Kansas City

 Leveraging the four personality styles to help you when working with different personalities in the workplace.
 I also often discuss how business personalities affect how you approach work and manage work personalities.
 I also answer the question” “how does personality influence communication at work?”
 Your temperament plays a role in everything.
 I love talking about it and exploring exactly how!